Contents

 World Nomads Insurance for Kilimanjaro Climbing and Africa Safari

-We have decided to pick World Nomads to cement our case study for Mount Kilimanjaro with no intention of endorsement or advertisements.
+We have decided to select World Nomads to support our Mount Kilimanjaro case study, with no intention of endorsement or advertising.

-We are not affiliated with World Nomads in either way and will not bear any responsibility.
+We are not affiliated with World Nomads in any way and accept no responsibility.

 World Nomads is one of the few insurance policies that provide cover for Kilimanjaro climbing and wildlife safaris in Tanzania.

-Beyond that, it provides cover across 140 countries.
+Beyond that, it provides coverage across 140 countries.

 World Nomads: Mount Kilimanjaro Travel Insurance

-If you interact with the World Nomads website, you should see what they offer and if it will suit you or not.
+If you visit the World Nomads website, review what they offer, and determine whether it suits you.

 As we mentioned before, these companies are a few of the policies we have come across while dealing with our clients for Mount Kilimanjaro

-It’s designed for adventurous travelers with cover for overseas medical, evacuation, baggage, and a range of adventure sports and activities.
+It’s designed for adventurous travelers, with coverage for overseas medical expenses, evacuation, baggage, and a range of adventure sports and activities.

 WorldNomads.com is backed by a suite of strong, secure, specialist travel insurers who provide you with great cover, 24-hour emergency assistance, and the highest levels of support and claims management when you need it most.